dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2381: Cultural entities need financial viability.
+### T2381: Institutions must be financially sustainable despite their cultural and educational value.

 |Support|
 |---|